-Dance is taught throughout EYFS and Key Stage 1.
+Dance is taught, in every year during EYFS and Key Stage One.
 It is concerned primarily with developing control, co-ordination, balance, poise, elevation and individuality.
 It also encourages aesthetic awareness and the appreciation of quality in movement.

 Children are taught to develop the above elements through the basic actions of: